-In May 2017 the annual UK Financial Times Executive Education rankings, a global benchmark for providers of executive education, once again ranked us as the top South African and African business school.
-This is the 14th year running that we have been ranked among the top business schools worldwide.
-In October 2017 our MBA was ranked among the top 100 business schools globally in the prestigious Financial Times Executive
+In May 2018 the annual UK Financial Times Executive Education rankings, a global benchmark for providers of executive education, once again ranked us as the top South African and African business school.
+This is the 15th year running that we have been ranked among the top business schools worldwide.
+In October 2017 our MBA qualification was ranked among the top 100 business schools globally in the prestigious Financial Times Executive

 MBA Rankings.
 We are the only business school in Africa to appear in this ranking.